-- For records other than body-worn camera recordings: 15 business days.
-[D.C.
-Official Code § 2-532(c)(1)]

-- For body-worn camera recordings: 25 business days.
-(5 calendar days in certain instances) [D.C.
-Official Code § 2-532(c)(2)(A)]
+- For records other than body-worn camera recordings: 15 business days (D.C.
+Official Code § 2-532(c)(1)). - For body-worn camera recordings: 25 business days (D.C.
+Official Code § 2-532(c)(2)(A)).

+Extending

-Extending Time to Respond
+Time to

+Respond

-In unusual circumstances, the agency may invoke an additional 10day extension by written notice to the requester setting forth the reasons for extension and expected date for the determination (D.C.
+•In unusual circumstances, the agency may invoke an additional 10-days extension by written notice to the requester setting forth the reasons for extension and expected date for the determination (D.C.
 Official Code § 2-532(d-1)).

-What is an unusual circumstance?
+What is an unusual circumstance ?

+UNUSUAL CIRCUMSTANCES ARE DEFINED IN D.C.
+OFFICIAL CODE § 2-532(D)(2) AS:

+- The need to search for, collect, and appropriately examine a voluminous amount of separate and distinct records that are demanded in a single request; - The need for consultation, which shall be conducted with all practicable speed, with another public body having a substantial interest in the determination of the request or among 2 or more components of a public body having substantial subject-matter interest therein; or for body-worn camera recordings ...

+WHAT IS AN UNUSUAL CIRCUMSTANCE (CONTINUES)?

 Unusual circumstances are defined in D.C.
-Official Code § 2-532(d)(2) as:

-- The need to search for, collect, and appropriately examine a voluminous amount of separate and distinct records that are demanded in a single request; - The need for consultation, which shall be conducted with all practicable speed, with another public body having a substantial interest in the determination of the request or among 2 or more components of a public body having substantial subject-matter interest therein; or

-WHAT IS AN UNUSUAL CIRCUMSTANCE (CONTINUED)?

-Unusual circumstances are defined in D.C.
-Official Code § 2-532(d)(2) as:
+Official Code § 2532(d)(2) as: